Nebraska 2023 Window Tint Laws

 Multi-purpose vehicles include SUV, pickups, vans, RVs, and minibuses.

-Federal vehicle ID label on driver's front door frame will tell you whether your vehicle is passenger or multi purpose vehicle.
+Federal vehicle ID label found on driver's front door frame will tell you whether your vehicle is classified as passenger or multi purpose vehicle.

 How reflective can your window tint be in Nebraska?